Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ***

 # Variables
-Variables are an abstract manipulable containers for storing data values they can be used throughout the Lua program.
-They're paired with an associated name which contains the data value of the variable to be used.
-The data from the variable can be updated when you assigned a new value from it.
+Variables are abstract manipulable containers for storing data values; they can be used throughout the Lua program.
+They're paired with an associated name, which contains the data value of the variable to be used.
+The data from the variable can be updated when you assign a new value to it.

 ## Declaring & Reassigning
 To declare a variable, you must specify the variable's `scope`, `identifier`, and `data` values.
 The `scope` determines what scope the variable should have.
 It could be `global` type by default in Lua or `local` type by using the `local` keyword.

-This is followed by the variables's `identifier` or in layman's term the "name", for the variable to be referenced and used later.
-With assigning the `data` value for the variable to store by using an equal <kbd>&equals;</kbd> character.
-If you want to reassign a variable, it's basically the same as declaring a variable but the `data` value should be a different value or data type.
+This is followed by the variable's `identifier`, or in layman's terms, the "name", for the variable to be referenced and used later.
+Assigning the `data` value for the variable to store by using an equal <kbd>&equals;</kbd> character.
+If you want to reassign a variable, it's basically the same as declaring a variable, but the `data` value should be a different value or data type.

 Example:
 ```lua